-A lifetime mortgage will affect how much inheritance you can leave.
+A lifetime mortgage will affect how much you can leave to family and friends.

-You can use equity release to give your children or grandchildren an early inheritance – or ‘living inheritance’.
+You can use equity release to give your loved ones an early inheritance – or ‘living inheritance’.
 As lifetime mortgage customers John and June found, gifting money to family can give you the satisfaction of helping them when they need it.

 “It makes me feel great, because we can help our children through a crisis, without having to sell our home when we don’t want to do that, or change our lifestyle,” June told us.

 But if you pass away within seven years, your children may have to pay inheritance tax on the gift you gave them.
 You can find out more about inheritance tax.